rudra-swnt-12/Fr_AI/README.md

-# 🤖 Proactive Multimodal AI Assistant
+# 🤖 Frequent Reasoning Artificial Intelligence

 A privacy-first, locally-running AI assistant that observes your environment through your webcam and proactively provides helpful suggestions without requiring explicit commands.